-Any person, firm, partnership, corporation, or other type of business undertaking, accepted for membership in the Better Business Bureau must meet, and be required to maintain, the following requirements and standards...
+Any person, firm, partnership, corporation, or other type of business undertaking, accepted for accreditation in the Better Business Bureau must meet, and be required to maintain, the following requirements and standards...

-- Be in business in the Bureau's service area for not less than one year, or such longer period of time as necessary to evaluate an applicant's record, unless:
+- Be in business in the BBB's service area for not less than six months, or such longer period of time as necessary to evaluate an applicant's record, unless:

 - the principals previously operated a firm with a acceptable record in this or another BBB's service area;